queil/fsc-host/README.md

 ## What is planned

 * [ ] Invalidate cache on any change in the whole script dependency tree.
 It only works for the root file at the moment.
-* [ ] A new API allowing scripts to become a dynamic implementation for an interface/module (to avoid referencing scripts members by strings)
+* [ ] ~~A new API allowing scripts to become a dynamic implementation for an interface/module (to avoid referencing scripts members by strings)~~ Plugin API provided instead
 * [ ] Design a logo :smiley:

 ## Requirements